microsoft/vscode-docs/docs/containers/bridge-to-kubernetes.md

 > **Important**: You can only redirect services that have a single pod.

-After you select your service, you are prompted to enter the TCP port for your local application.
+After you select your service, you are prompted to enter the TCP port that your application uses to run locally.

 ![Enter the port number](images/minikube/enter_port.png)

-Choose the launch task appropriate for the type of app.
+Choose a debug profile that you normally use when running your application locally.

 ![Choose the debugger launch task](images/minikube/launch_task.png)